Maxwell trial adjourned for day after attorney falls sick

-U.S. District Judge Alison Nathan told the in federal court in Manhattan that an attorney was “ill and has to get care.”
+U.S. District Judge Alison Nathan told the jury in Manhattan federal court that an attorney was “ill and has to get care.”
 She did not identify the attorney, but said there was no reason to believe the illness was related to the coronavirus.

 The judge sent jurors home for the day, telling them to expect to return Friday to resume hearing testimony in the trial's second week.